MetaKt/Architecture-Design/README.md

 |Corporate Sponsors| Security & Scalability & Long-term Viability|
 |Open-Source Community| Accessiblity of Contribution & Responsivenes to Community Feedback & Innovation and Feature Richness|

+### Prioritizing Quality Concerns
+* **Performance and Stability:** Critical for end users, developers, and corporate sponsors.
+**Maintainability and Code Quality:** Essential for developers, contributors, and long-term viability.
+Time-to-Market and Development Cost: Important for project managers and corporate sponsors.
+Security: Non-negotiable for all stakeholders, especially corporate sponsors and end users.
+Cross-platform Compatibility: Key for developers and project managers to ensure wide reach